EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Premium Times offers more technical analysis, noting the African Group at the WTO demands specific outcomes: rules encouraging local processing of critical minerals and reaffirmation of the need for concessional finance and technology transfer rather than unilateral measures like CBAM.
-Vanguard frames the topic as 'green neocolonialism': Western countries that industrialized by polluting for two centuries now impose restrictions on those trying to industrialize.
+Premium Times offers more technical analysis, noting that the African Group at the WTO demands specific outcomes: rules encouraging local transformation of critical minerals and reaffirmation of the need for concessional financing and technology transfer rather than unilateral measures like CBAM.
+Vanguard frames the subject as "green neocolonialism": Western countries that industrialized while polluting for two centuries now impose restrictions on those attempting to industrialize.

 Sleeping giant: frustration that Nigeria and Africa lack negotiating weight

-Post-colonial distrust: CBAM as disguised neocolonial instrument
+Postcolonial mistrust: CBAM as disguised neocolonial instrument

-Oil as both influence lever and vulnerability
+Oil as both leverage and vulnerability simultaneously

 Discover how another country covers this same story.